Note: I try to update the post after every year’s attempt of making pineapple tarts – check them out here.

 Lemon juice is added at the end to provide a slight tang and to counter the sweetness of the paste.

-For every kilogram of pineapple (peeled and eyes removed), I will use 1 cinnamon stick, 1 star anise and 3 cloves.
+For every kilogram of pineapple (peeled and eyes removed), I use 1 cinnamon stick, 1 star anise and 3 cloves.
 The star anise and cloves will break into smaller pieces after the long cooking, so I’m still thinking of a way to remove them more easily.

 5) Grating the Pineapples